Google, Amazon prohibit firearm parts listings. It’s easy to find them anyway.

 [Ohio’s Republican governor wants courts to take guns from people deemed dangerous]

-Some items still remain for sale on Google in violation of its policies, however, such as realistic-looking toy rifles and gun grips, which Google explicitly prohibits.
+However, some items, such as realistic-looking toy rifles and gun grips, still remain for sale on Google in violation of its policies.

 On Amazon, the listings remained under a search for “rifle magazine,” including a sponsored result for a Crosman brand magazine for a .22 caliber rifle, meaning the seller paid Amazon to advertise it.